 5. Try tutoring online.
 The good news is that with technology you can now teach online and earn money.
 You don’t even have to physically be at the campus.
 I have a friend who does tutoring over Skype.

 You can graduate from college debt-free if you put the work in.
 There’s no reason as to why you can’t share your knowledge.
-Don’t forget to claim this new found income on your taxes.

 Do you see yourself making money from tutoring after reading this?